-- Substances increasing the clearance of sex hormones (diminished efficacy by enzyme-induction), e.g.:

-Phenytoin, barbiturates, primidone, carbamazepine, rifampicin, and possibly also oxcarbazepine, topiramate, felbamate, griseofulvin and products containing St. John's wort.
+- Substances increasing the clearance of sex hormones (diminished efficacy by enzyme-induction), e.g.: phenytoin, barbiturates, primidone, carbamazepine, rifampicin, and possibly also oxcarbazepine, topiramate, felbamate, griseofulvin, and products containing St. John's wort (Hypericum perforatum).

 Enzyme induction can already be observed after a few days of treatment.
-Maximum enzyme induction is generally seen within a few weeks.
-After the cessation of drug therapy enzyme induction may be sustained for about 4 weeks.
+Maximum enzyme induction is generally seen within a few weeks after cessation of drug therapy enzyme induction may be sustained for about 4 weeks.

 The effect of the CYP 3A4 inducer rifampicin was studied in healthy postmenopausal women.
-Co-administration of rifampicin with estradiol valerate/dienogest tablets led to significant decreases in steady state concentrations and systemic exposures of dienogest.
-The systemic exposure of dienogest at steady state, measured by AUC(0-24h), was decreased by 83%.
+Co-administration of rifampicin with estradiol valerate/dienogest tablets led to significant decreases in steady state concentrations and systemic exposures of dienogest and estradiol.
+The systemic exposure of dienogest and estradiol at steady state, measured by AUC(0-24h), were decreased by 83% and 44%, respectively.

-- Substances with variable effects on the clearance of sex hormones
+- Substances with variable effects on the clearance of sex hormones:

-When co-administered with sex hormones, many HIV/HCV protease inhibitors and non-nucleoside reverse transcriptase inhibitors can increase or decrease plasma concentrations of the progestin.
-These changes may be clinically relevant in some cases.
+When co-administered with sex hormones, many combinations of HIV protease inhibitors and non-nucleoside reverse transcriptase inhibitors, including combinations with HCV inhibitors can increase or decrease plasma concentrations of the progestin.
+The net effect of these changes may be clinically relevant in some cases.